Local browser tools for images, video, and audio

 Why Picmu

-A calmer way to handle media in the browser.
+A clearer way to handle media in the browser.

-Picmu is built around privacy, task-specific pages, and support notes that say exactly what they mean.
+Picmu is built around privacy, task-specific pages, and support notes written in plain language.

 Local first